 Riley et al. (1997) surveyed juvenile abundance in the Coquitlam River in 1997, prior to the installation of the 'fish flow' valves and the implementation of Treatment 1.
 Although their sampling methodology differed as they used three-pass electrofishing, lower flows enabled them to enclose sample sites across the entire wetted width of the channel, similar to our channel-wide snorkeling sites.
-Comparing the results of the two studies would suggest that mean densities of Coho fry in the Coquitlam River mainstem during 2006-2018 (13-42 fish/100 m) ranged from just over two and a half to nine times that in 1997 (5 fish/100 m, Riley et al. 1997).
+Comparing the results of the two studies would suggest that mean densities of Coho fry in the Coquitlam River mainstem during 2006-2019 (13-42 fish/100 m) ranged from just over two and a half to nine times that in 1997 (5 fish/100 m, Riley et al. 1997).
 Compared to the Steelhead fry density in 1997 (12 fish/100 m), Steelhead fry densities in 2006-2018 were up to more than 2-fold higher (8-29 fish/100 m).
-Steelhead parr densities were 6-19 times higher during 2006-2018 (3.7-8.1 fish/100 m, respectively) compared to 1997 (0.5 fish/100 m).
+Steelhead parr densities were 6-19 times higher during 2006-2019 (3.7-8.1 fish/100 m, respectively) compared to 1997 (0.5 fish/100 m).
 However, electrofishing removal estimates obtained in 1997 were biased-low, particularly for Steelhead parr, as a result of low conductivity and ineffective electrofishing in deeper mid-channel habitats (Riley et al. 1997), thus exaggerating the apparent increases in standing stock from 1997 to 2006-07.
-Nevertheless, the differences in Coho fry and Steelhead parr densities between 2006-2018 and 1997 are likely too large to be explained by negative bias alone in electrofishing depletion estimates (Bohlin and Sundstrom 1977; Peterson et al. 2004).
+Nevertheless, the differences in Coho fry and Steelhead parr densities between 2006-2019 and 1997 are likely too large to be explained by negative bias alone in electrofishing depletion estimates (Bohlin and Sundstrom 1977; Peterson et al. 2004).
 While other factors may have also played a role, increased flow releases from the dam during Treatment 1 and 2 relative to earlier years (0.06 to 0.5 m/s) likely contributed to increased juvenile Coho and Steelhead production in the Coquitlam River.

-Based on the calibrated snorkeling data, Steelhead fry density in the Coquitlam River in 2006- 2018 (98-29 fish/100 m) was typically low to average compared to published values for other streams.
-For example, Hume and Parkinson (1987) considered 30 Steelhead fry/100 m to be about average for BC coastal streams, while Ward and Slaney (1993) reported that Steelhead fry densities in Keogh River averaged 34 fish/100 m one month after emergence.
-Higher Steelhead fry densities in the Coquitlam River in 2006, 2011 and 2013 were likely associated with relatively high brood escapements for those years (see Section 3), which is consistent with the positive linear relationship between Steelhead escapement and fry abundance that was observed in the Keogh River (Ward and Slaney, 1993).
+Based on the calibrated snorkeling data, Steelhead fry density in the Coquitlam River in 2006-2019 (98-29 fish/100 m2) was typically low to average compared to published values for other streams.
+For example, Hume and Parkinson (1987) considered 30 Steelhead fry/100 m2 to be about average for BC coastal streams, while Ward and Slaney (1993) reported that Steelhead fry densities in Keogh River averaged 34 fish/100 m2 one month after emergence.

-Snorkeling-derived estimates of Steelhead parr densities in the Coquitlam River $(3.3-8.3 \text{ fish}/100 \text{ m}^2)$ were comparable to parr density estimates derived from daytime snorkeling counts in Oregon streams (Satterthwaite 2002), and from night snorkeling counts in tributaries of the Thompson River, BC (Decker et al. 2009).
+Snorkeling-derived estimates of Steelhead parr densities in the Coquitlam River (3.3-8.3 fish/100 m) were comparable to parr density estimates derived from daytime snorkeling counts in Oregon streams (Satterthwaite 2002), and from night snorkeling counts in tributaries of the Thompson River, BC (Decker et al. 2009).
 However, some of the streams sampled by Satterthwaite (2002) had Steelhead parr densities that were considerably higher (up to 20 fish/100 m).